bindukurnala/puzzleGames/README.md

 # puzzleGames
-This is game created using Java and runs through lightweight webserver.
+This is a game created using Java and runs through lightweight webserver.
 This game consists of word scrambles and fill the missing element challenges.